Four Debt Consolidation Loan Options for Bad Credit

 Beware of Debt Consolidation Scams

 As you shop your options, make sure you stay aware of debt consolidation scams.
-Any loan that guarantees approval or asks you pay money before you’ve applied is likely a scam.
+Any loan that guarantees approval or asks you to pay money before you’ve applied is likely a scam.
 Do the proper due diligence to avoid being taken advantage of.